WHALES OF LORETO

 -

-Whales: Blue whales, Humpback whales, Fin whales , Bryde’s whales, and hybrids.
+Whales: Blue whales, Humpback whales, Fin whales , Minke whales, Sperm whales, Pilot whales and hybrids whales.

 Dolphins: Common and bottlenose